-The NAR’s Executive Board comprises a chair, six ordinary board members and three deputies.
+The NAR’s Executive Board comprises the President, the Vice President, five ordinary board members and three deputies.
 All are elected for periods of three years at a time.

 Deputies are elected separately as numerically ordered substitutes.

 In connection with the composition of the Executive Board, emphasis shall be placed on achieving a reasonable gender balance and ensuring that different regions, institutions and job categories are represented.
-The Executive Board elects a deputy chair from among its number.
 The Executive Board may establish various subcommittees, including working committees.
 In connection with the composition of its subcommittees, emphasis shall be placed on achieving a reasonable gender balance.
 A new Executive Board takes office at the start of the year.

 Ordinary members of the Executive Board may not serve for more than six consecutive years.
-No one may serve as chair for longer than six consecutive years.
+No one may serve as President for longer than six consecutive years.

 The Executive Board leads the NAR’s activities between meetings of the Congress.

 The Executive Board holds meetings as often as is required to deal with the matters at hand, or when at least two board members so request.
-Meetings are called by the chair.
-The first deputy always attends as an observer, with the right to address and submit proposals to the meeting, but without the right to vote.
-In the event that any member is unable to attend, the deputies substitute for them in the order in which they were elected, such that a complete Executive Board comprises eight members, of whom seven are entitled to vote.
+Meetings are called by the President.
+The deputies always attend as observers, with the right to address and submit proposals to the meeting, but without the right to vote.
+A complete Executive Board comprises ten members, of whom seven are entitled to vote.
 The Executive Board is in quorum when at least four members are present.